 - Introduction to topological materials

 - Electronic structure and Density Functional Theory

-The course offers foundation lectures in quantum mechanics and solid state physics as a preparation for the atomistic stream.
+The course also offers foundation lectures in quantum mechanics and solid state physics as a preparation for the atomistic stream.

-Typically, students will be examined on lectures belonging to one of the two streams, but they may attend as many lectures their workload allows.
+Typically, students will be examined on lectures belonging to one of the two streams, but they may attend as many lectures as their workload allows.

 The lecture module set for High Performance Computing is attended by all students and offers training on:

 - Research Computing/Advanced Research Computing

 - Message Passing Interface